Phil Gardner: Micro Fiction

 Gardner's Micro Fiction has won awards on both sides of the Atlantic, and has featured on the curriculum in a number of US high schools, as well as appearing on the Contemporary English syllabus at the University of Lyon in France.

 Mirkin Topp

 In November 2004, Gardner took part in the National Novel Writing Month, producing the fantasy novel Mirkin Topp and the Hair of the Dog.
-He has hinted at a sequel, Mirkin Topp and the Bee in the Bonnet, but this is believed to remain unwritten.

-Television critic

-For a period of eight months in 2005, Gardner wrote a series of humorous TV reviews on the subject of Reality Television.
-Entitled Telly Critic, these reviews were often scathing, yet Gardner has talked elsewhere of his great love of Reality TV.
-Telly Critic was brought to a close at the beginning of 2006, but Gardner has repeatedly raised the possibility of a return to this work in the future.

 The Peter Marlin Story

 In November 2006, the Hoax-Slayer website revealed Phil Gardner to be the author of The Peter Marlin Story, an elaborate online hoax written in 2004 and purporting to be a journalist's account of his dealings with a serial killer.
 Gardner has since admitted to its authorship on his own blog, and has also written of his mild loathing of the piece.
-The Peter Marlin Story is rare amongst his work for being devoid of any humour whatsoever.

 Mulled Whines

 Gardner's personal blog, Mulled Whines, gives a humorous and ironic account of his daily life, and has been running since January 2003.
 In September 2007 it was nominated for a Brighton Web Award.